AnomalyInnovations/aws-api-gateway-cli-test/README.md

 # AWS API Gateway Test CLI

 A simple CLI to test API Gateway endpoints with IAM authorization.
 Uses the AWS SDK, AWS Cognito JS SDK, and the generic [API Gateway Client][apiGClient].
+Using the login information given, this tool logs a user into the Cognito User Pool, gets the temporary IAM credentials, and makes the API request.
+It can be very difficult to these steps by hand without scripting them.

 ### Installation